StarfilesFileSharing/B2DB/README.md

 In order to understand how B2DB works, you must understand that at it's core, Bitcoin is just a spreadsheet of balance changes.
 The Bitcoin network is a series of nodes & miners that agree to a series of rules about what rows are accepted into the spreadsheet.
 Thinking in this frame of mind, you can picture Bitcoin as a CSV with 3 columns (from, to, amount).

 B2DB extends this concept by allowing for custom table schemas to be added.
-You can create a table by running the `CREATE TABLE` query.
-You can then insert into your table and query it the same way you would a normal SQL database.
+You can insert into any table and query it the same way you would a normal SQL database, though storage is NoSQL, with no `CREATE TABLE` query.
 Once enough SQL queries have been submitted, they can then be bundled into a block.

+The core database is schemaless, but schema can be retroactively defined using client side validation and filtering.

 ### Is this a cryptocurrency?
 Are you selling a coin?
 NO!
 This is not a cryptocurrency.
 B2DB uses the technical innovations behind Bitcoin, removes all financial aspects, and provides a database instead.